|

 was 5/5 but her gait was ataxic.
 Magnetic resonance imaging showed severe

 stenosis at C3, C5 and C6 levels.
 She underwent C3-C6 laminectomies.
+Immediately post-operatively she did well, however, within 36 hours of the

 operation, she slipped and fell due to spilled milk on the floor .
 After that